Changes to Marguerita St Rotorua floated

 At the time, Glenbrae resident Molly Campbell said it had left some retirement village residents "extremely stressed" due to the shaking and noise from heavy vehicles.

-Peter Baas owns Farm Source on Marguerita St as well as several other businesses in the area and on Monday launched a petition calling for maintenance of the status quo - option one.
+Peter Baars owns Farm Source on Marguerita St as well as several other businesses in the area and on Monday launched a petition calling for maintenance of the status quo - option one.

 "I only found out through chance.
 They never made any effort at all to approach commercial property owners, which is disconcerting."

-He said, in his view, options two and three could "force" vehicles on to alternate routes and add kilometres to prospective customers' journeys.
+He said, in his view, options two and three could "force" vehicles on to alternative routes and add kilometres to prospective customers' journeys.

 "It's not very green to be forcing vehicles to travel more than they need to."

-He was "always wary" when three options were presented as it meant the likely result would be the middle option - in this case, option two.
+He was "always wary" when three options were presented because it meant the likely result would be the middle option - in this case, option two.

 "The middle ground is not good enough.